 Many practitioners and policymakers across JLN membership have expressed a strong interest in establishing or strengthening their medical audit systems.
 Countries face challenges in creating appropriate governance and structuring human resources for setting up medical audits in their health insurance agencies.
 Even if a medical audit system is already in place, they face issues in assuring that the medical audits are efficient and effective.
-Finally, the practitioners were also eager to understand how the results of a medical audit can be used to improve quality of care and reduce the cost of services.
-The Medical Audit Collaborative was formed with the objective of improving the quality of healthcare through designing and strengthening medical audit systems.
+Finally, the practitioners were also eager to understand how the results of medical audits can be used to improve quality of care and reduce the cost of services.
+The Medical Audits Collaborative was formed with the objective of improving the quality of healthcare services through designing and strengthening medical audit systems.
 To that end, the collaborative decided to develop a practical toolkit on how to design, implement, and strengthen a medical audit system.

-The Purpose of the Toolkit: This toolkit was created to address gaps in practical knowledge by providing guidance on setting up medical audit units, conducting investigations, and using the results of the medical audit.
-The toolkit provides a step-by-step review of claims to identify providers prone to fraud or poor quality of care.
-The toolkit was developed from the perspective of a purchaser of healthcare services.
+This toolkit was created to address gaps in practical knowledge by providing guidance on setting up medical audit units, conducting investigations, and using the results of the medical audits.
+The toolkit also was made from the perspective of a purchaser of healthcare services.
+The toolkit provides a step-by-step review of claims to identify provider patterns that reveal opportunities to improve quality of care and to decrease risk of fraudulent behavior.
 It covers technical guidance and gives practical examples from participating JLN member countries.
-To support the demand for new knowledge on medical audit systems, South Korea hosted the Medical Audit Collaborative to help other countries learn from the advanced system in South Korea, as well as from each other.
+To support the demand for new knowledge on medical audit systems, South Korea hosted the Medical Audits Collaborative to help other countries learn from the advanced system in South Korea, as well as from each other.
 All members of the collaborative developed the toolkit together, based on their respective experiences, while getting firsthand exposure to the established medical audit system in South Korea.
 The toolkit provides a detailed case study of South Korea as a reference case.